 Cindy Chan Phillips, RD, MS, MBA

-A registered dietitian and health communicator.
+Cindy is a registered dietitian and health communicator.
 She is the Director of Nutrition Education of the New York Beef Industry Council.
-She was the primary dietitian of the Critical Care Unit at Mohawk Valley Health System, Utica NY, where she provided medical nutrition therapy and nutrition education to improve the clinical outcome for patients who were critically ill or suffered acute or chronic diseases.
+She was the primary dietitian of the Critical Care Unit at Faxton-St. Luke's Healthcare, Utica NY, where she provided medical nutrition therapy and nutrition education to improve the clinical outcome for patients who were critically ill or suffered acute or chronic diseases.

 Patricia E. Wolber, PT, M.Ed.
 Chief Operating Officer, CPTE Health Group

 Patsy is co-owner of the Center for Physical Therapy and Exercise (CPTE) in southern New Hampshire.
 CPTE is the largest independent practice in New Hampshire specializing in the care of athletes of all ages and abilities.
 She is a licensed physical therapist with over 35 years of experience.
 Patsy's clinical expertise and specializations include orthopedic physical therapy, gait analysis, sports rehabilitation and biomechanical imbalances, Graston Technique, Dry Needling, work related injury prevention and care, neck and back care, and neuromuscular therapy